petrmiculek/Face_Presentation_Attack_Detection/notes.md

       'Video',
       'Mask',
       'Other'
 note:

-* val == test for unseen_attack
 * no bbox faces from siw-m excluded from training, could be used for extra human eval
 * dataset was cropped by resizing the bbox to a square (as opposed to keeping the original aspect ratio)
 * you're also explaining the code - mention the use-cases and give short script descriptions
 * slowing down training: images in original size, many small files (h5)
+* default parameters for model architecture hide intent
 * 2023-03-21: changed 'label_num' to 'label_unif', all newer models are not comparable
-* default parameters for model architecture hide intent

 #DONE# #DONE# #DONE#
 done:
 * save config to json #DONE#
 * read SIW-M dataset #DONE#
 * random dataset creation for every run hurts correct/valid/repeatable evaluation and verification later #DONE#